 Gearbox Software projects are created by a diverse range of individuals spanning a spectrum of different backgrounds, interests, objectives and world views.
 The views and opinions expressed in this article are those of the author and do not necessarily reflect the official policy or position of Gearbox Software or any of its individual members outside of the author.
-Hello!
-So, my name is Raison Varner and I was one of the audio guys on the recently released Tiny Tina’s Assault on Dragon Keep campaign add-on for Borderlands 2.
 For Our Consideration.
 Pop is a loop.

 Keith Leary is music manager at Sony Computer Entertainment America’s Product Development Service Group, and he’s recently had cause to celebrate.
 That’s because the work by him and his colleagues on Journey’s audio recently scooped two sound-focused video games BAFTAs.
 Leary worked as score producer and mix supervisor on the oft-lauded Journey, and here discusses his work on the critically celebrated PS3 game.
 Congratulations on winning both Original Music and Audio Achievement BAFTAs among the five in total that Journey picked up.